2018 Florence, South Carolina, shooting

-2018 shootout in South Carolina, U.S.
+Shootout in South Carolina, U.S.

-On October 3, 2018, seven law enforcement officers were shot and five civilians were injured in Florence, South Carolina, United States.
-Two officers were killed.
+On October 3, 2018, a mass shooting occurred near Florence, South Carolina, United States, when 74-year-old Fred Hopkins ambushed law enforcement officers as they attempted to serve a search warrant on his adopted son on charges of sexual abuse against a child at Hopkins' home.

+Two Florence Police Department officers were killed in the ambush, and three other officers were wounded.
+Additionally, five civilians were injured during the attack and subsequent shootout, one of whom was shot inside Hopkins' home.
+On October 12, 2023, Hopkins pleaded guilty to two counts of murder and five counts of attempted murder, and was sentenced to two life sentences plus an additional 150 years.

 Incident

 On October 3, 2018, police officers arrived at the home of Fredrick Hopkins to serve a search warrant for his adopted son, Seth Hopkins, who was wanted on charges of sexual assault.
-At about 4:30 pm EDT [8:30 pm GMT], Frederick Hopkins allegedly opened fire at officers.
+At the time officers arrived, five people were inside the house, Hopkins, his son Seth, another adult, and two children.
+At about 4:30 pm EDT [8:30 pm GMT], Hopkins opened fire at officers.
 According to the Richland County Sheriff, the officers were ambushed by the suspect; when three officers exited their vehicle to walk to the house, they were shot at without warning.
 Florence County Emergency Management Officials said reports of "shots fired and officer down" were issued and responded to at 4:37 EDT, and that the suspect had barricaded himself inside the home with an unspecified number of children.
 Owing to the number of rounds being fired at officers, it took officers about 30 minutes to get an armored vehicle close enough to evacuate the wounded officers.
-The assailant, Mr. Hopkins, fired off about 39 bullets during the shootout, meanwhile police fired off over 390 bullets.

 Victims

 Two female Florence County Deputies and three Florence City Police officers were wounded, with an armored vehicle utilized as a method to rescue downed officers during the shoot-out.
 An individual inside the home was also shot according to local reporters, with four other civilians reported as being injured.
 The slain officers were identified as Sgt.
-Terrence Carraway, 52 years old and a 30-year veteran of the Florence Police Department, and Investigator Farrah Turner, 36 years old and a 12-year veteran of the Florence County Sheriff's Office.
+Terrence Carraway, 52-years-old and a 30-year veteran of the Florence Police Department, and Investigator Farrah Turner, 36-years-old and a 12-year veteran of the Florence County Sheriff's Office.

 Convicted

 Fred Hopkins

 The suspect, 74-year-old Fred Hopkins, a former lawyer who was disbarred in 1982, was arrested at the scene before being taken to the hospital for a head injury.
 On October 5, police charged Hopkins with one count of murder and six counts of attempted murder.
 A magistrate denied bond for Fred Hopkins on the murder count and the attempted murder charges so that a global bond could be applied to all charges on a later date.
-On October 12, 2023, Hopkins pleaded guilty in the shooting and was sentenced to two life sentences plus 150 years in prison.
+On October 12, 2023, Hopkins pleaded guilty to two counts of murder and five counts of attempted murder and was sentenced to two life sentences plus 150 years in prison.
+He died in prison on April 18, 2026.